26 September 2023

 02 August 2023

-Hip, knee, ankle, and foot: common injuries, prevention, and treatment options - Peter Attia with Adam Cohen
+Hip, knee, ankle, and foot: common injuries, prevention, and treatment options - Dr Peter Attia with Adam Cohen

 For those who are interested in learning more about hip and knee issues: